fastjs-team/docs/guide/quick-start.md

-# Getting Started
+# Quick Start

 Fastjs-next support a lot of usage, you can use it in any way you want.

 ## With Bundler <Badge text="Recommended" />

-::: tip What is bundler?
+:::tip What is bundler?
 Bundler is a tool that can bundle your code into a single file, like [Webpack](https://webpack.js.org/), [Rollup](https://rollupjs.org/guide/en/), [Parcel](https://parceljs.org/), etc.

 If your project is created by [Vue CLI](https://cli.vuejs.org/), [Vite](https://vitejs.dev/), [Create React App](https://create-react-app.dev/), etc, you can use bundler version.
 :::

-::: tip Why bundler version is recommended?
+:::tip Why bundler version is recommended?
 Bundler version is recommended because it can reduce the size of your project, and it can let `fastjs-next` to be tree-shaked by bundler.
 :::

 We recommend you to use this version, it is super easy to use.

 ### Install

 ```bash
 npm i fastjs-next